 If you often forget to take your medicine, let your doctor and pharmacist know.

-Alert your doctor if you have copper deficiency as this medicine may not be suitable for you.
+Alert your doctor if you have a copper deficiency as Zinc sulfate may not be suitable for you.

 Inform your doctor if you have kidney disease.

 Let your doctor know if you are pregnant or breastfeeding.